Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Decide if Keyboard/Mouse Input should be a component or just a singleton.
   - There is only ever gonna be one.
   - But it does make some stuff simple.
+- [ ] Create a `World` struct that keeps the world and can be passed around to access stuff entities and physics.

 ### Descriptor Layout Idea